codewith-mahir/Pawpal/CROSS_PLATFORM_GUIDE.md

 ## Conclusion

-Your PetAdopt website is **fully optimized for MacBook** and provides an excellent user experience across all macOS browsers.
+Your Pawpal website is **fully optimized for MacBook** and provides an excellent user experience across all macOS browsers.
 The website leverages modern web standards and includes specific optimizations for Apple's ecosystem.

 **Need Help?** Check the troubleshooting section or create an issue in the repository.